ZeusCoder1/LeetCode/README.md

 # LeetCode
-I have dropped the solutions of the questions I solved on Leet Code
+I have dropped the solutions of the questions I have solved on Leet Code